websu-io/websu/README.md

     - Lighthouse provides a CLI and an extension that can be installed in Chrome.
 Lighthouse doesn't provide an HTTP API or a Web UI.
 Websu makes it easier to consume Lighthouse for both standard users and web developers with an HTTP API and a Web UI.
+It also allows you to store the results of runs so you can compare and view them at a later time.

 ## Developer instructions